benmcevoy/pico-synth/pico synth.md

 Bit #0: 0 = Voice off, Release cycle; 1 = Voice on, Attack-Decay-Sustain cycle.

-so I added a flag to the voice `bool triggerAttack`
+so I added a flag to the voice `bool trigger_attack`

 and made a state machine as suggested by Bela.